A new way of working

 - December 2021

-Each EU country will submit its CAP strategic plan by 31 December 2021.
+On 2 December 2021, the agreement on reform of the common agricultural policy (CAP) was formally adopted.
+By 31 December 2021 each EU country will submit its CAP strategic plan.
 The Commission will have six months to assess and approve the plans.

 - June 2021

 Following a series of trilogues, a provisional political agreement on the CAP reform was reached on 25 June 2021.